aperiodic/air-liners/README.md

 While the Makerbot replicator I'm using to print these doesn't take .obj files, the .obj format is a simple format that is widely parseable by 3D editors and such.
-I just load it up in blender, tweak scales a little if I need to, and then export to STL and print.
+I just load it up in blender, tweak the mesh if needed, and then export to STL and print.

 ## License